Core Concepts

 CANCELLED | Session was explicitly cancelled before completion. |

-Section titled “Creating character”Developer Portal
+Section titled “Creating a Character”Developer Portal

 Section titled “Developer Portal”The Developer Portal provides a visual interface for managing Characters: